soul-script/StrengthLog/README.md

 - **Enhanced Data Management:**
   - **Advanced Export:** Securely back up all your workout data (exercises, workouts, sets, muscle contributions, taxonomy data, and theme preferences) to a JSON file with dual kilogram and pound storage for every set.
   - **Smart Import:** Restore your data from a previously exported JSON file with automatic taxonomy reconstruction and backward compatibility.
 (Note: Importing replaces existing data).
+  - **Non‑Blocking Import:** Heavy JSON decode runs off the main thread; only data application and UI updates occur on the main thread to keep the app responsive.
   - **User-Controlled Reference Data:** On-demand restoration of default muscle groups, specific muscles, exercise categories, and exercise templates with user feedback.
   - **Reference Data Manager:** Comprehensive interface for managing muscle groups, specific muscles, and exercise categories with validation and relationship tracking.
   - **Enhanced Database Statistics:** View detailed statistics including exercise counts by category, muscle group distributions, and contribution data.